From Qarajalu (Persia) to Santa Clara County

 An Assyrian Family’s Multiple Atlantic Crossing in Search of a Home at the turn of the Century

-Titled “Sources and selected details of the life of Dr. Joseph D. Joseph, a son of Qarajalu, a man of Santa Clara County,” it was delivered by Mr. Vladimir Moghaddasi, a fluent speaker and reader of Assyrian neo-Aramaic, co-exhibitor and key contact with the Assyrian-American family who retained all the letters, journal and other materials in the exhibit that will be archived at UC Berkeley.
+Titled “Sources and selected details of the life of Dr. Joseph D. Joseph, a son of Qarajalu, a man of Santa Clara County,” it was delivered by Mr. Vladimir Moghaddasi, a fluent speaker and reader of Assyrian neo-Aramaic, co-exhibitor and key contact with the Assyrian-American family who retained all the letters, journal and other materials in the exhibit that are archived at UC Berkeley.

 Exhibit catalogue may be purchased from the website.